Alb-24/TelegramChatBot/README.md

 These are the supported commands, for now:

     /start - 🤖 Starts the bot
-    /cerca -  💬 Start searching for a partner
+    /chat -  💬 Start searching for a partner
     /exit - 🔚 Exit from the chat
-    /newchat - ⏭ Exit from the chat and open a new one /stats - Display the number of active and paired users, only to admins
+    /newchat - ⏭ Exit from the chat and open a new one /stats - 📊 Show bot statistics (only for admin)

 ### Contributing